welcome to stack

 Understanding Containers and Div Blocks:

-In Carrd, a container is just a box that holds stuff, like text, images, buttons, whatever.
-But by default, it stacks everything vertically.If you add columns inside a container though, Carrd actually turns each column into its own <div> block behind the scenes.
+In Carrd, a container is just a box that holds stuff, like text, images, buttons, whatever – by default however, it stacks everything vertically.If you add columns to a container via in the settings panel of the container, each column is its own <div> block in the HTML of the live site.

 So, to recap: